Azure/Azure-Sentinel/Solutions/ZeroNetworks/Data Connectors/SegmentFunctionConnector/README.md

 ii.
 Go to Microsoft Sentinel -> Data Connectors

 iii.
-Click the “import” button at the top and select the json file `DataConnector_API_AzureFunctionApp_ZeroNetworks_AccessOrchestrator_Audit` downloaded on your local machine from Github.
+Click the “import” button at the top and select the json file `DataConnector_API_AzureFunctionApp_ZeroNetworks_Segment_Audit` downloaded on your local machine from Github.

 iv.
 This will load the connector page and rest of the process will be same as the Installing for users guideline above.